UnpluggedSec/inspectio/README.md

 ### Normal Run
 To analyze a log file for sensitive data using the default regex patterns, use the following command:

-    ```python
+    ```
-    python inspectio.py -l path/to/your/logfile.log
+    inspectio -l path/to/your/logfile.log
     ```

 ### Ignore Patterns
-If you want to exclude certain patterns from the analysis, you can specify them using the -i option **(Line separated regexes)**:
+If you want to exclude certain patterns from the analysis (say log dates which might spam your output due to default regex detecting dates), you can provide them in a separate file (see samples in misc/ignore_patterns.txt) using the -i option **(Line separated regexes)**:

-    ```bash
+    ```
-    python inspectio.py -l path/to/your/logfile.log -i path/to/ignore_patterns.yaml
+    inspectio -l path/to/your/logfile.log -i path/to/ignore_patterns.yaml
     ```
 ### Additional Regex Patterns
-To include additional regex patterns for matching, you can provide them in a separate YAML file using the -r option **(Line separated regexes)**:
+To include additional regex patterns for matching, you can provide them in a separate file (see samples in misc/additional_patterns.txt) using the -r option **(Line separated regexes)**:

-    ```bash
+    ```
-    python inspectio.py -l path/to/your/logfile.log -r path/to/additional_patterns.yaml
+    inspectio -l path/to/your/logfile.log -r path/to/additional_patterns.yaml
     ```
 ### Example Command
 Combining options, here’s an example command that uses a logfile with specified ignore patterns and additional regex patterns:

-    ```bash
+    ```
-    python inspectio.py -l path/to/your/logfile.log -i path/to/ignore_patterns.yaml -r path/to/additional_patterns.txt
+    inspectio -l path/to/your/logfile.log -i path/to/ignore_patterns.yaml -r path/to/additional_patterns.txt
     ```

 ## Output Formats